 First step:

-Start care with an Obstetrician
+Start care with a provider

-MetroHealth Obstetricians listen to you and provide you with personalized attention and care.
+MetroHealth providers listen to you and provide you with personalized attention and care.
 We have Spanish-speaking providers available, and we have the experience to help you meet your goals for pregnancy.
 In fact, at MetroHealth, we have a high success rate for Vaginal Birth after C-Section (VBAC).
 We are also experts in specialized care, and nobody treats more high-risk pregnancies than we do.

 Second step: